-- In the 11th century, Srivajaya and the Sailendra dynasty decline primarily due to raids led by the Chola kings from South India.
-The center of Srivijaya likely shifts from Palembang to Muaro Jambi.
+- In the 11th century, Srivajaya and the Sailendra dynasty declined primarily due to raids led by the Chola kings from South India.
+The center of Srivijaya likely shifted from Palembang to Muaro Jambi (this is assumed because of the presence of significant archeological ruins dated from this period in Muaro Jambi while nothing was found for the same period near Palembang).

-Gradually, the empire of Srivijaya dislocates and new power emerges, like the kingdom of Dharmasraya, which more or less fits the ancient core of Melayu kingdom ie. Jambi and West Sumatra.
-Dharmasraya is led by the Mauli dynasty, whose members are Mahayana-Vajrayana Buddhists.
+Gradually, the empire of Srivijaya dislocated and new power emerged, like the kingdom of Dharmasraya, which more or less fit the ancient core of Melayu kingdom ie. Jambi and West Sumatra.
+Dharmasraya was led by the Mauli dynasty, whose members are Mahayana-Vajrayana Buddhists.

-- In the late 13th century, the king Kertanegara of Singhasari kingdom (center modern day Malang in East Java), launches the Pemalayu expedition to conquer the Malayu land.
+- In the late 13th century, the king Kertanegara of Singhasari kingdom (center modern day Malang in East Java), launched the Pemalayu expedition to conquer the Malayu land.
 The immediate results of this expedition is not very clear, but for sure Javanese influence have increased over time.

 Archeological evidence and oral tradition also indicates that around the 12th or 13th century, traders from South India, chettis, entered Tanah Datar and established themselves near Pariangan.

 The foundation of the Minangkabau kingdom (1347)

-In 1347, king Adityawarman from Dharmasraya moves the capital of its kingdom from the upper Batang Hari river to a new site near Suruaso and founds Pagaruyung (not the same as modern Pagaruyung, the ancient one was near Kumanis).
+In 1347, king Adityawarman from Dharmasraya moved the capital of its kingdom from the upper Batang Hari river to a new site near Suruaso and founds Pagaruyung (not the same as modern Pagaruyung, the ancient one was near Kumanis).

-This move is probably a way to ensure a tighter control on the gold mines of the region (mainly the valleys and hills of the Selo, Sinamar and Sumpur rivers).
+This move was probably a way to ensure a tighter control on the gold mines of the region (mainly the valleys and hills of the Selo, Sinamar and Sumpur rivers).

-Adityawarman’s mother is a princess from Dharmasraya and his father a noble from Majaphit (the great Javanese empire from the 14th to 16th century).
+Adityawarman’s mother was a princess from Dharmasraya and his father a noble from Majapahit (the great Javanese empire from the 14th to 16th century).
 He was raised in Majapahit court (near modern day Trowulan in East Java).

-This date is the foundation of the classical Minangkabau kingdom (at least this is the most popular theory), which is thus the heir of the old Melayu kingdom and has ties to the Majapahit kingdom of Java.
+This date is the foundation of the classical Minangkabau kingdom (at least this is the most popular theory), which was thus the heir of the old Melayu kingdom and had ties to the Majapahit kingdom of Java.

 Adityawarman was a devotee of Tantric Buddhism.